-As an organization, the Dutch Reformed Church (DRC) consists of ten (10) synods, of which nine are in South Africa and Namibia.
+Dutch Reformed Church (DRC) as a denomination consists of ten (10) synods, of which nine are in South Africa and Namibia.

 Every synod has its own regional structure, with a head office situated in the main town/city of that province.
-Namibia’s office of synod is situated in the country’s capitol, Windhoek, in 46A Schanzen Road.
+Namibia’s office of synod is situated in the country’s capitol, Windhoek, at 46A Schanzen Road.

 Namibia has 44 congregations with positions for about 50 pastors.